 There are lots of things to see and do while you are visiting Leicester.

 Discover more of King Richard III’s story and medieval Leicester

 Richard III Walking Trail

 Why not try the King Richard III self-guided walking trail?
-These are available from the Visitor Centre gift shop for £2.
+These are available on-line or you can buy a hardcopy from the Visitor Centre gift shop

 Leicester Cathedral sits opposite the Visitor Centre and is home to the final resting place of the King.
 Currently undergoing major refurbishment, the Cathedral will re-open in Autumn 2023.
 Find out more.

 The Guildhall dates back to medieval times and would have been a building of importance during the time of King Richard III.
 Find out more here.

 Richard III Statue

 A bronze statue depicting Richard III was commissioned by the Richard III Society in 1980.
-It once stood in Castle Gardens, but was relocated to Cathedral Gardens, outside of the King Richard III Visitor Centre in 2014.
+It once stood in Castle Gardens, but was relocated to Cathedral Gardens in 2014, which is directly outside the entrance to the King Richard III Visitor Centre.

 The present Bow Bridge replaced an earlier medieval structure over which King Richard III rode on his way to battle in Bosworth.
 The present bridge, built in 1861, depicts the white rose of York, the Tudor Rose, Richard’s White Boar emblem and his motto “Loyaulte me lie” (loyalty binds me).
 For more information click here.